WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/email_acknowledgement.md

 If you are not granted an interview, I will let you know as soon as I can by email that you are on a waiting list.

-If I am calling and it is a bad time, don’t answer.
-I can leave a message and call back later.

 To make things clearer, I have provided the questions I will be asking in the call.
 Please look through the questions and the website to be prepared for the call.

 1. How do I pronounce your name?
 I may ask you this question to ensure I do the best I can to pronounce your name.